-In Synchronous Tx data mode all 8 bits of a byte are transmitted, bit 0 of each byte being transmitted first.
+In Synchronous and HDLC Tx data modes all 8 bits of a byte are transmitted, bit 0 of each byte being transmitted first.

 In Tx Start-Stop modes the specified number of data bits will be taken from the byte in the Tx Data Register (b0 of the byte first).
 A Start bit, a Parity bit (if required) and Stop bit(s) will be added automatically.